wikimedia/design-codex/packages/codex-docs/docs/contributing/designing-new-components.md

 a "minimum viable product" (MVP) version of the component will be built initially.
 Other tasks can be opened to cover component features that will be implemented after the MVP.

 ### 1.2.
-Review the task with the Design Systems Team
+Review the task with the Design System Team

-The new component task must be reviewed with help from the Design Systems Team (DST) before the design process starts.
+The new component task must be reviewed with help from the Design System Team (DST) before the design process starts.
 This creates shared understanding of the use case and validates that the functionality can only be covered by a new component.

-Make sure to add the [Design-Systems-Team](https://phabricator.wikimedia.org/project/profile/5858/) project tag to the task for visibility.
+Make sure to add the [Design-System-Team](https://phabricator.wikimedia.org/project/profile/5858/) project tag to the task for visibility.
 You can also post a comment once the task has been created and ping the DST members as a way to start the conversation.

 Once the task is validated with the DST and creating the new Codex component is agreed upon, you can start designing the new component.